Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Related Work

 \subsection{Multimodal Anomaly Detection}

 With the release of multiple 3D industrial anomaly detection datasets \cite{bergmann2021mvtec, bonfiglioli2022eyecandies, liu2024real3d}, unsupervised multimodal AD has gradually become a topic of research.
-Some methods \cite{chu2023shape, tu2024self}, such as BTF \cite{horwitz2023back} and M3DM \cite{wang2023multimodal}, follow PatchCore \cite{roth2022towards} by leveraging memory banks for 3D AD, adding the storage of 3D features to the original PatchCore method.
-Other methods \cite{chen2023easynet, zavrtanik2024cheating, zavrtanik2024keep} rely on reconstruction networks to detect anomalies based on the reconstruction results of multimodal data.
-Knowledge distillation paradigms have also been explored in some methods, such as 3D-ST \cite{bergmann2023anomaly}, AST \cite{rudolph2023asymmetric}, and MMRD \cite{gu2024rethinking}, with the goal of having the student network mimic the multimodal features output by the teacher network.
+Some methods \cite{chu2023shape, tu2024self, tao2025g2sf}, such as BTF \cite{horwitz2023back} and M3DM \cite{wang2023multimodal}, follow PatchCore \cite{roth2022towards} by leveraging memory banks for 3D AD, adding the storage of 3D features to the original PatchCore method.
+However, these memory bank-based methods require considerable storage and become inefficient when scaling to large datasets.
+Other methods \cite{chen2023easynet, zavrtanik2024cheating, zavrtanik2024keep, fuvcka2024transfusion, long2025revisiting} rely on reconstruction networks to detect anomalies based on the reconstruction results of multimodal data.
+Knowledge Distillation paradigm has also been explored in some methods, such as 3D-ST \cite{bergmann2023anomaly}, AST \cite{rudolph2023asymmetric}, and MMRD \cite{gu2024rethinking}, with the goal of having the student network mimic the multimodal features output by the teacher network.
+However, these methods typically fuse multimodal features before distillation, which may smooth out anomaly cues and reduce sensitivity to modality-specific variations.
 Crossmodal Feature Mapping \cite{costanzino2024multimodal} proposes a new multimodal solution, using two neural networks to perform crossmodal mapping and locate anomalies based on the mapping results.
+Yet, the crossmodal mapping is easily affected by the inherent modality discrepancy between 2D and 3D representations.

+Recently, there has been an emerging trend toward integrating Knowledge Distillation and Crossmodal Feature Mapping to exploit both intra- and inter-modal information \cite{shangguan2025cpir, cheng2025multimodal, li2025find}.
+Nevertheless, existing frameworks usually treat the two paradigms as separate, resulting in partial loss of complementary information.
+Our proposed Tuned Reverse Distillation (TRD) enables a softer interaction between modalities through crossmodal guidance.
+By using auxiliary information to tune each branch rather than explicitly mapping across modalities, TRD effectively mitigates modality discrepancy while preserving the complementary relationships between 2D and 3D features for more accurate anomaly localization.